Skip to main content

 1. Select Website.

-5. If using Specific, select the individual items.
+4. If using Choose items, select the individual published items.

 Knowledge Base Website all mode